xataio/agent/apps/dbagent/README.md

-# Aida
+# Xata Agent

-Aida is primarily a Next.js + Vercel AI SDK app.
+The Xata Agent is primarily a Next.js + Vercel AI SDK app.

 ## Development